 No!
 Anyone is welcome.
 The goal of the league is to get players of any rank together to teach and learn.

-You have to use japanese time setting with at least 30 mins main time, 5x30 sec byo-yomi and no handicap.
-One of the player have to say #OSR during then game.
+You have to use japanese time setting with at least 30 mins main time, 3x30 sec byo-yomi and no handicap.
+One of the players has to say #OSR during then game.
 You can read more on the league rules page

 You can join a league directly on the league pages (results, info, ...).
 There you should see a "Join" button that will automatically add you to the league.

 The "Meijin" league last 3 month and basically allow all OSR players to be able to play together while rewarding the most active and talented players.
 We recommend joining it if you want to play long serious games with other OSR members.